Ovarian cancer: Chemotherapy

 Chemotherapy has been a general standard of care for ovarian cancer for decades, although with variable protocols.
 Chemotherapy is used after surgery to treat any residual disease, if appropriate.
-In some cases, there may be reason to perform chemotherapy first, followed by surgery.
-This is called "neoadjuvant chemotherapy", and is common when a tumor cannot be completely removed or optimally debulked via surgery.
+In some cases, there may be a reason to perform chemotherapy first, followed by surgery.
+This is called "neoadjuvant chemotherapy," and is common when a tumor cannot be completely removed or optimally debulked via surgery.
 Though it has not been shown to increase survival, it can reduce the risk of complications after surgery.
 If a unilateral salpingo-oophorectomy or other surgery is performed, additional chemotherapy, called "adjuvant chemotherapy", can be given.
-Adjuvant chemotherapy is used in stage 1 cancer typically if the tumor is of a high histologic grade (grade 3) or the highest substage (stage 1c), provided the cancer has been optimally staged during surgery.
+Adjuvant chemotherapy is used in stage 1 cancer, typically if the tumor is of a high histologic grade (grade 3) or the highest substage (stage 1c), provided the cancer has been optimally staged during surgery.
 Bevacizumab may be used as an adjuvant chemotherapy if the tumor is not completely removed during surgery or if the cancer is stage IV; it can extend progression-free survival but has not been shown to extend overall survival.
 Chemotherapy is curative in approximately 20% of advanced ovarian cancers; it is more often curative with malignant germ cell tumors than epithelial tumors.
-Adjuvant chemotherapy has been found to improve survival and reduce the risk of ovarian cancer recurring compared to no adjuvant therapy in women with early stage epithelial ovarian cancer.
+Adjuvant chemotherapy has been found to improve survival and reduce the risk of ovarian cancer recurring compared to no adjuvant therapy in women with early-stage epithelial ovarian cancer.

 Chemotherapy in ovarian cancer typically consists of platins, a group of platinum-based drugs, combined with non-platins.
 Platinum-based drugs have been used since 1980.
 Common therapies can include paclitaxel, cisplatin, topotecan, doxorubicin, epirubicin, and gemcitabine.
 Carboplatin is typically given in combination with either paclitaxel or docetaxel; the typical combination is carboplatin with paclitaxel.
 Carboplatin is superior to cisplatin in that it is less toxic and has fewer side effects, generally allowing for an improved quality of life in comparison, though both are similarly effective.
-Three-drug regimens have not been found to be more effective, and platins alone or nonplatins alone are less effective than platins and nonplatins in combination.
+Three-drug regimens are not more effective, and platinum-based therapies alone or nonplatinum-based therapies alone are less effective than platinum-based therapies and nonplatinum-based therapies in combination.
 There is a small benefit in platinum‐based chemotherapy compared with non‐platinum therapy.
 Platinum combinations can offer improved survival over single platinum.
 In people with relapsed ovarian cancer, evidence suggests topotecan has a similar effect on overall survival as paclitaxel and topotecan plus thalidomide, whilst it is superior to treosulfan and not as effective as pegylated liposomal doxorubicin in platinum-sensitive people.